sinanugur/cellsnake/README.md

 Installation
 ------------

-Please use Bioconda repo for installation and first installation of Mamba is recommended.
-Then install to a clean environment.
+Please use Bioconda repo for installation.
+Mamba installation is also recommended.
+To create a clean environment and install __cellsnake__, type:
 ```
 conda install mamba -c conda-forge

-mamba create -n cellsnake -c bioconda -c conda-forge
+mamba create -n cellsnake -c bioconda -c conda-forge cellsnake

 ```